 In the afternoon the journey will continue to Bielsko Biala for dinner and an overnight stay.

 The second day will start with a visit to the Porabka-Zar pumped-storage plant, operated by PGE.
 After a welcome with refreshments and a technical briefing, there will be a visit to the plant, including the upper and lower reservoirs.
+Lunch will be at a nearby restaurant, after which the tour will continue to the Swinna Poreba flood protection and hydro dam, on the Skawa river, operated by RZGW Krakow.
+The group will have dinner at the Spisz Mansion, close to the Niedzica powerplant.

 On the third day after breakfast, the group will drive a short distance to Niedzica dam and powerplant, for a briefing and guided technical tour.